Hari-jith/Real-Time-Emotion-Detection/README.md

 # 📁 Repository Structure

-The repository is currently organized around the CNN development stage.
+The repository is organized around the completed face detection and emotion classification stages.

 Recommended structure: